mabyre/docs/README.md

-# docs
+# My docs

-My Docs obviously Jeckyll is not mandatory because readme.md is the fisrt page read in each directory I can do make some public docs starting with WPF
+Obviously Jeckyll is not mandatory because readme.md is the fisrt page read in each directory I can do make some public docs starting with WPF

 - [WPF](https://github.com/mabyre/docs/tree/master/WPF)